 Among the TE subtypes which increased in chromatin accessibility, members of the ERVK, ERVL and ERV1 families were predominant (57,1%, 24/42) (Fig. 5B).
 Interestingly, we also found a considerable number of LINE L1 subtypes with increased chromatin accessibility in adult spermatogonial cells (Fig. 5B).
 When parsing the data for more accessible loci within the L1 subtypes, we found several L1 loci situated less than +/- 5 kb from the TSS of numerous olfactory (Olfr) genes.
 Most of them were located in Olfr gene clusters on chromosome 2, 7 and 11 (Table S5).
-Furthermore, the increase in accessibility of the L1 loc correlated with an increase in mRNA expression of the nearby Olfr gene in adult spermatogonial cells (Fig. 6A).
+Furthermore, the increase in accessibility of the L1 loci correlated with an increase in mRNA expression of the nearby Olfr gene in adult spermatogonial cells (Fig. 6A).
 Representative examples were Olfr362 and Olfr1307, both situated in the Olfr gene cluster on Chr2 (Fig. 6B).
 Interestingly, when visualizing the data in IGV, we also observed that the Olfr gene cluster on chromosome 2 exhibited a higher density of L1 loci compared to neighboring regions (Fig. S6B).
-Previously, dynamic DNAme in postnatal spermatogonial cells has been reported at olfactory genes and protocadherins, mainly resolving during the first 2 weeks after birth (Hammoud et al., 2015).
 Similar to before, we performed TF motif enrichment analysis at the family level by grouping together all differentially accessible TE subtypes coming from one family.
-More accessible LINE L1s were TF motifs, multiple members of the ETS, E2F and FOX families (Fig. 6C).
+More accessible LINE L1s were highly enriched in TF motifs, particularly in multiple members of the ETS, E2F and FOX families (Fig. 6C).
 The most significant motifs belonged to spermatogonial stem cell maintenance and stem cell potential regulators FOXO1 and ZEB1, as well as TFs which have been recently associated with active enhancers of the stem cell-enriched population of spermatogonia such as ZBTB17 and KLF5 (Fig. 6C and S6C) (Cheng et al., 2020).
-More accessible ERV1s also enrichment of several TF binding sites, including spermatogenesis-related TFs (PBX3, PRDM1, NFYA/B), hypoxia inducible HIF1A and cytokine regulators STAT5A/B, suggestive of different spermatogonial cell metabolic demands between early postnatal and adult stage (Fig. 6C and S6C).
-Overall, we provide an extensive characterization of the chromatin accessibility landscape of TEs in PND15 and adult spermatogonia, reveal differences in accessibility and TF motif landscape at distinct subtypes of TEs between these 2 timepoints, and suggest potential gene programs that may be regulated by changes.
+More accessible ERV1s also displayed enrichment of several TF binding sites, including spermatogenesis-related TFs (PBX3, PRDM1, NFYA/B), hypoxia inducible HIF1A and cytokine regulators STAT5A/B, suggestive of different spermatogonial cell metabolic demands between early postnatal and adult stage (Fig. 6C and S6C).
+Overall, we provide an extensive characterization of the chromatin accessibility landscape of TEs in PND15 and adult spermatogonia, reveal differences in accessibility and TF motif landscape at distinct subtypes of TEs between these 2 timepoints, and suggest potential gene programs that may be regulated by these changes.

 Discussion